Released: 7 April 1986

 In the studio

-The backing track for ‘That’s Motivation’ was recorded at Abbey Road Studios in the early summer of 1985, with final vocals added several weeks later at West Side Studios in Shepherds Bush, London.
+The backing track for ‘That’s Motivation’ was recorded at Abbey Road Studios in the early summer of 1985, with final vocals added several weeks later at Westside Recording Studios in Holland Park, London.

 The focus of the session was That’s Motivation’.
 He made us learn it in very small chunks, four bars at a time.
 It’s not an easy song to play, but he didn’t realise that we could’ve easily learnt the whole thing in one go and played it.
 It was a slightly tense kick-off, but after we’d finished that there was still time on the clock in the studio.
 There was still another hour or so on the clock, so he said, ‘I’ve got this half-finished song.
 I’ve started it, but I don’t know whether it is anything.’
 I said, ‘Well, I think it is – just double this bit, put this bit here, make a turnaround there…’ So we sat down and worked it out.